Chia-Network/clvm_tools/docs/part3_deeperintoCLVM.md

 ## Programs as Parameters

-The core CLVM does not allow user defined functions.
+The core CLVM does not have an operator for creating user defined functions.
 It does, however, allow programs to be passed as parameters, which can be used for similar results.

 Here is a puzzle that executes the program contained in `(f (a))` with the solution `(12)`.